garis/Technicolor-FastGate-QoS/README.md

 ## TLDR

-The `qos` file in this repository is my currently running config feel free to use at your own risk
+The `qosTest.txt` file in this repository was a good test config.
+`qosORIGINAL.txt` is the default qos config by Fastweb.
+`qos.txt` is my attempt to merge the test config with the default config.

 * Make a copy of the file `/etc/config/qos`
 * Replace or change `/etc/config/qos` with the one inside this repository